 HGs can be flexible as long as they either boost DPS or provide a shield.

 A Taunt Fairy helps tremendously for this particular fight especially with high skill level.
 The Taunt Fairy makes a mockery of Patrollers, as you can move your DPS out of the central row, and let the Patroller fire at the Taunt Fairy while the DPS unloads without issue.

-Do NOT use Twin Fairies, as that will make the Patroller fire at the flanks and is likely to cause problems for you.
-If your Taunt is needed elsewhere, Striders can be tanked with a little bit of micro, although if you are trying to minimize Damage this will become a reset-heavy endeavor.
+If your Taunt is needed elsewhere (like you needing it for a separate team), Striders can be tanked with a little bit of micro, although if you are trying to minimize Damage this will become a reset-heavy endeavor.

 31965 CE Pyxis